Double-Opportunity Estimation via Altruism: Estimator Derivation

 Now using \eqref{eq:uhatdef} in \eqref{eq:umdef} and substituting \eqref{eq:Heter:eq_from_first_derivatives} results in the following scalar equation

 which only depends on the marginal, conditional distribution of $u_1$.

-Hereafter referred to as the \emph{heterarchical altruism equation}, equation (\ref{eq:Heter:altruism equation prelim}) follows naturally from the symmetric definition of the heterarchical estimation problem.
+Hereafter referred to as the {heterarchical altruism equation}, equation (\ref{eq:Heter:altruism equation prelim}) follows naturally from the symmetric definition of the heterarchical estimation problem.
 Using (\ref{eq: D1 is 1D in u}), \eqref{eq:Heter:altruism equation prelim} can be rewritten as

-revealing its dependence on the \emph{truncated distribution} of $u_1$ given $\bm{Z}$\cite[Chapter 22]{Greene:2012}.
+revealing its dependence on the {truncated distribution} of $u_1$ given $\bm{Z}$ \cite[Chapter 22]{Greene:2012}.
 We will use this equation in solving the Gaussian case (Section \ref{sec:est_gauss}).

 Finally, although the cost function can have an unbounded domain and is not everywhere differentiable, we can still say something about the existence of globally-optimal solutions.
-We do this in the next theorem, proven in Appendix~\ref{sec:app_proof_opt}, which extends the theorem stated in \cite[pp.~651-652]{CVT}, that assumes that the parameter domain $\bm{\Theta}$ is compact. \begin{theorem} There exists at least one globally-optimal heterarchical solution.
+We do this in the next theorem, proven in Appendix~{\ref{sec:app_proof_opt_heter}}. {In passing, we note that a similar theorem, related to the general case albeit assuming a compact parameter domain, is proven in~\cite[pp.~651-652]{CVT}.} \begin{theorem} There exists at least one globally-optimal heterarchical solution.
 All such solutions satisfy (\ref{eq:Heter:eq_from_first_derivatives_prelim}), and their (identical) cost is smaller than the MMSE. \end{theorem}